-Introduction [A good introduction will provide the reader with an outline of the problem or question being tackled by the research and will justify why the research is of interest/importance to the audience you are trying to reach.
-It will also provide a brief overview of the research and its findings and will encourage the reader to continue reading 1
+Executive Summary [An executive summary details the central themes and purpose of the report and will also contain one or two outline of the problem or question being tackled by the research and will justify why the research is of interest/importance to the audience you are trying to reach.
+It will also provide a brief overview of the research and its findings and will encourage the reader to continue reading.]